 Welcome to the LAU Student Residence Halls.
 Whether you are a new or returning student, this handbook is designed to serve you as a comprehensive reference for living on-campus.
 Its goal is also to advise you of the policies and regulations that are required for communal living in LAU’s student residences.

-Your decision to live on campus comes with a responsibility to abide by the university’s rules and, by signing your housing application, you have agreed to follow LAU’s Residence Rules and Regulations.
+Your decision to live on campus comes with a responsibility to abide by the university’s rules and regulations, by signing your housing application and contract, you have agreed to follow LAU’s Residence Rules and Regulations.
 These policies are designed to ensure a pleasant, safe, secure, and fair standard of living in your residential community for everyone.
 This goal can only be met with your cooperation.

 Please remember that all of the residential publications should be read carefully and retained by you for reference throughout the year.
 Should you have any questions please feel free to ask your Residence Hall staff, and do not hesitate to inform us how our programs, services, and facilities can best serve you.

 We wish you all a happy and productive year!

 The Residence Hall has a Supervisor and an assistant responsible for the efficient operation of the hall.
 They supervise the Floor Assistants, coordinate hall functions, provide advice and discipline when necessary and perform administrative duties.